-In both cases of tree replacement, trees shall be a minimum of 2" caliper and meet all F&S standards for species, sizing and installation.
+In all cases of singe stem deciduous tree replacement, trees shall be a minimum of 2" caliper and meet all F&S standards for species, sizing and installation.
+If a new tree selected is a multistem ornamental tree or an evergreen, minimum height for both is 6'.
 Replacement tree type and species will generally follow that of the removed tree type and species.
-However, final tree species selection and planting location to be approved by the F&S Landscape Architect or Horticulturist.
-All work for tree removal and tree planting shall be done by an ISA Certified Arborist.
+However, final tree species selection and planting location to be approved by the F&S Landscape Architect or Horticulturist, in order to balance current species diversity on campus.
+In some cases, replacement trees will be located away from the original planting location to equitable balance the campus canopy and aesthetics.
+All work for tree removal and tree planting shall be done by an International Society of Arborists (ISA) Certified Arborist.